 The good news is that, there are a lot of amazing spring reverbs available now in the market.
 All you have to do is choose one.
 Even though you may not own a Fender amp equipped with a built-in long-tank reverb, you can choose from options such as Boss FRV-1, Malekko Chicklet, and others.

 The next time you work towards achieving that sustaining, epic type of sound, why not replace your compressor or dirt box with a long reverb.
 You can see the beauty of doing so as it can easily make a difference on things and take things a level up.
+This is especially true if your listeners have high quality equipment - like the kind featured on Gadgets Page.

 Distance and Depth Controlled